lmaogoodcodenotreally/DOA6/README.md

 # DOA6
 **Modified binaries for Dead Or Alive 6 (Steam)**
+> i

-Note: I know the patch only works during gameplay, this will mostly not affect anything in MainMenu (except low res ofc)
+> Note: I know the patch only works during gameplay, this will mostly not affect anything in MainMenu (except low res ofc)

 *Disclaimer: